progit/progit/pl/09-git-internals/01-chapter9.markdown

      test.txt |    1 +
      1 files changed, 1 insertions(+), 0 deletions(-)

 Niesamowite.
-Wykonałeś właśnie niskopoziomowe operacje i stworzyłeś historię w Git bez używania żadnej z komend użytkonika.
+Wykonałeś właśnie niskopoziomowe operacje i stworzyłeś historię w Git bez używania żadnej z komend użytkownika.
 Jest to w zasadzie to, co Git robi kiedy uruchomisz komendy `git add` oraz `git commit` - zapisuje obiekty blob dla plików które zmieniłeś, aktualizuje indeks, zapisuje obiekt tree, oraz tworzy obiekt commit odnoszący się do obiektu tree oraz obiektów commit które wystąpiły bezpośrednio przed nim.
 Te trzy główne obiekty Gita - blob, tree oraz commit - są na początku zapisywane jako pojedyncze pliki w katalogu `.git/objects`.
 Poniżej widać wszystkie obiekty z naszego przykładu, z komentarzami wskazującymi na to co było w nich zapisane:

 <!-- Amazing.
 You’ve just done the low-level operations to build up a Git history without using any of the front ends.
 This is essentially what Git does when you run the `git add` and `git commit` commands — it stores blobs for the files that have changed, updates the index, writes out trees, and writes commit objects that reference the top-level trees and the commits that came immediately before them.
 These three main Git objects — the blob, the tree, and the commit — are initially stored as separate files in your `.git/objects` directory.
 Here are all the objects in the example directory now, commented with what they store: -->